flamebousteur/navigator_custom_newtab/README.md

 - quick bar full fonctional
 - search input
 - parameter
+- task
+- data synchronization with a private server (work in progress)

 in futur:
 - use the google auto-complete api for search input